How Long Does It Take to Learn English

 To learn English faster

-The acquisition of new skills requires systematic training.
+The acquisition of new skills such as speaking and listening requires systematic training.
 If you want to speak English fluently, it is usually recommended 2 academic hours 2-3 times a week.
 In order to learn English faster the specialists recommend to change the activities, for example:

 • Pursue your interests

-Improve your English skills with the things you really like.
+Improve your English speaking and listening skills with the things you really like.
 If you are a fan of art, go to the museum and choose audio accompaniment in English, read a magazine about art, watch a film about a great artist, or about the direction of art.

 • Download an english learning app and try to use it everyday